BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRelabelComponentImage.md

-# ITK Relabel Component Image Filter (ITKRelabelComponentImage)
+# ITK Relabel Component Image Filter

 Relabel the components in an image such that consecutive labels are used.